maxant/kafka-data-consistency/mf/README.md

   - terminate
   - cancel
   - etc
-- UI should show progress of updating, calcing discounts, calcing prices, partner relationships. widget can have knowledge of last one it waits for
 - component config inheritance - but only certain stuff makes sense, the rest doesnt
 - component config deviations in cases where the sales team needs to specifically deviate from a normal customisation and it needs to be explicitly mentioned in the contract
 - remove support for string messages in the pimp interceptor
-- introduce discounts, which adds an extra event => choreography vs orchestration, whats it say about that above?
-  - easier to just add an age based discount directly to the root price
-  - saying that, we arleady have a market price for milk, so that means you always need to update the price, before going on to bill for the next period
 - calendar to select startTimestamp (rename start to startTimestamp too, coz of conflict in UI)
-- ok, we want pricing to listen to draft, and we dont want to orchestrate that from the UI. or do we?
 - add action to execute when task is completed or started (ie open UI, or do something)
 - create contract pdf?
-- output
 - requisition orders
 - replace my cors with quarkus cors? can it do everything i need?
   - https://quarkus.io/guides/all-config